prodbyeagle/prodbyeagle/README.md

 👋 Hi, I'm @prodbyeagle.

-👀 I'm interested in Minecraft and coding in Python (I'm very new to it).
+👀 I'm interested in Minecraft and coding in Python, Javascript (I'm very new to it).

 🌱 I'm currently learning how to create a Discord RPG bot, although it's quite complex.